What does a Podiatrist do?

 Should I have my child’s feet assessed?

-Children’s feet differ from adults as they are still forming.
-While they are growing, each child will develop differently and some may walk with their feet turned in, turned out or even on their toes.
+Children’s feet differ from adults as they are still developing.
+During growth, each child will develop differently and some may walk with their feet turned in, turned out or even on their toes.
 Arch heights will change as they grow as well.
-If you notice any changes with you child’s foot shape, uneven shoe wear, tripping and falling or even you child complaining about pain or tiredness than your concerns should be investigated with a thorough podiatry assessment.
+If you notice any changes with your child’s foot shape, uneven shoe wear, tripping/falling, complaints about pain or tiredness, your concerns should be investigated with a thorough podiatry assessment.